 A company using a perpetual inventory system keeps a continuous record of the physical quantities in its inventory.
-It registers the purchase or production and use of each item of inventory in detailed subsidiary records.
+It registers the purchase or production and use of each inventory item in detailed subsidiary records.

 Some companies are adopting radio frequency identification technology (REID) to track inventory by attaching RFID tags.
 Both UPCs and RFID tags enable the retailer to immediately update its Inventory and Cost of Goods Sold accounts as each sale is made.
 A company maintains these reports as summary accounts, making it possible to know the inventory and the cost of goods sold.

 The firm usually records purchases returns and allowances, purchases discounts taken, and freight-in in separate accounts to compute the income for the period.